What do a commerce ERP solution, SEO, and a point of sale (POS) system have in common? The success of your customers’ omnichannel retail experience.

 This is how Pointy works.
 You can either connect a Pointy box to your barcode scanner or download their free app if you use specific POS systems.
 Your products will automatically appear on your Pointy Page—no data entry required.
 Like SEO, this will help your store/products appear in search results, especially Google when you integrate with Google’s “See What’s in Store.”

 When you combine your SEO efforts online and in your POS barcode scanner, you are well on your way to providing a seamless omnichannel experience for your customers and securing a successful future for yourself.

 Is Acumatica Cloud ERP your gateway to exceptional omnichannel support and growth?

 One of the most important things you need to do is research your options before choosing your cloud ERP solution.
-Does the cloud ERP software provide a multi-channel ordering experience with an integrated retail and eCommerce option?
+Does the cloud ERP software provide a multi-channel ordering experience with an integrated retail option?
 Does it deliver a centralized view of your business for real-time status of every aspect of your retail business, from orders and inventory to shipments and profitability?
 And does it include an integrated and modern POS system?